mayannaoliveira/old-mayannaoliveira/README.md

+> [!IMPORTANT]
-⚠️ _It's my old profile, the new one is running as mayannaoliveira.
+> This is my old profile, the new one is running as mayannaoliveira.
 I decided to keep the old one just to test new readme things.
-Thank you!_
+Thank you!

----

 <h3 align="center">Hi <img src="./img/handshake.png" alt="Handshake" width="25" height="25"/>, I'm Mayanna Silva Oliveira</h1>
 <h5 align="center">A System Analyst graduated in System Analysis and Development with a degree in System Engineering and certified CTFL-ISTQB® that is actually working as IT Freelancer.